cBournhonesque/lightyear/NOTES.md

   - OPTION1: one of the ClientOfs is also a Client? with Transport via Channels? has a an extra component Host/Local
     - PredictionManager and InterpolationManager are disabled
     - Messages hjj
+  - OPTION2: the ClientOf has a Link but no io (or just a dummy io).